shashaneRanasinghe/BinaryTreeMaxPAthSum/README.md

 - run `go test -v ./...` to run the unit tests
 - run `go test -v ./... -coverprofile=c.out` to create the cover profile
-- run `go tool cover -html c` to see the coverage of the unit tests
+- run `go tool cover -html c.out` to see the coverage of the unit tests

+#### Note
+if the c.out file gets created without the out extension run `go tool cover -html c`

 ## Endpoints